Book – Start Where You Are (Summary)

-- Refrain – Without being too harsh on our self, we abstain from these behavior in spite of short term fun, pleasure by picturing long term misery it causes.
+- Refrain – Without being too harsh on ourselves, we abstain from this behavior despite short-term fun and pleasure by picturing the long-term misery it causes.

-- Remedial Action – It is much easier to replace bad habit with good one, instead of keeping vacuum.
-That is way remedial action is.
+- Remedial Action – Replacing lousy habits with good ones is much easier than keeping a vacuum.
+That is the way corrective action is.
 We replace bad habits with productive habits.

-- Resolution – Again without being too harsh, we resolve to abstain from indulging in our bad habits by constantly building good habits and keeping picture of consequences of bad habits in mind.
+- Resolution – Again, without being too harsh, we abstain from indulging in our bad habits by constantly building good habits and remembering the consequences of bad habits.

 11) Taking Responsibility for Your Actions –

-- It means refrain from reacting to pleasure and pain so obviously like repaying kindness and revenging the hurt.
+- It means refraining from reacting to pleasure and pain, like repaying kindness and revenging the hurt.

-- Don’t malign others – Meaning stop gossiping about others.
-When someone irritates you, they basically trigger some hidden pain in you, reminds you of someone who you don’t like.
-Be grateful and process that feeling, go beyond story lines and deal with what actually bothered you.
+- Don’t accuse others – Meaning stop gossiping about others.
+When someone irritates you, they trigger hidden pain that reminds you of someone you don’t like.
+Be grateful, process that feeling, go beyond the line, and deal with what bothered you.

 - Don’t transfer the ox’s load to the cow – We often pass our load to others instead of dealing with it ourselves, and the thing is, it will keep coming back to us until we learn the lesson from it, which it had to teach us.

-- Don’t seek others pain as the limbs of your own happiness – This one again is really common and we must avoid it.
-We feel happy when people who mistreated us suffers in some way and resent when they prosper.
+- Don’t seek others’ pain as the limbs of your happiness – This one is prevalent, and we must avoid it.
+We feel happy when people who mistreat us suffer in some way and resent when they prosper.

 12) Communication From the Heart –

-- Instead of taking resentment as an obstacle, take it as reminder.
+- Instead of taking resentment as an obstacle, please take it as a reminder.
 Feeling irritated, restless, afraid, and hopeless is a reminder to listen more carefully.

-- The slogan “Keep the three inseparables” is saying that your actions, your speech, and your thoughts should be inseparable from this yearning to communicate from the heart.
+- The slogan “Keep the three inseparable” says that your actions, speech, and thoughts should be inseparable from this yearning to communicate from the heart.

-I have also created a video of a few quotes from the book – Hope you like it.
-Please do subscribe to my YouTube Channel – Myread4change
+I have also created a video of a few quotes from the book – I hope you like it.
+Please subscribe to my YouTube Channel – Myread4change.